This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Stand and sit the way your healthcare provider shows you.
 Good posture may reduce your neck pain.
 Check your posture often, even when you are not doing your neck exercises.

-Starting position: You may sit or stand.
+- Exercise position: You may sit or stand while you do neck exercises.
 Face forward.
-Your shoulders should be straight and relaxed.
+Your shoulders should be straight and relaxed, with a good posture.

 - Head tilts, forward and back: Gently bow your head and try to touch your chin to your chest.
 Your healthcare provider may tell you to push on the back of your neck to help bow your head.
 Raise your chin back to the starting position.
 Tilt your head back as far as possible so you are looking up at the ceiling.
 Your healthcare provider may tell you to lift your chin to help tilt your head back.
 Return your head to the starting position.